odpi/egeria/Community-Guide.md

   (use "git reset HEAD <file>..." to unstage)

 	new file:   new-file.java
 ```

 You can now commit changes to your local repository, making sure to use the <code>-s</code> option to sign your changes (see below) and the <code>-m</code> option to provide a useful commit message.
 In the message you can make use of [special strings](https://blog.github.com/2011-10-12-introducing-issue-mentions/)to directly link to github issues.
 If this is done others following the issue will see the commits to your fork easily so can track the work going on even before you submit to the egeria repository

-It's also essential to push the changes from your local machine up to github ready for the next step
+It's also essential to push the changes from your local machine up to github ready for the next step - Note this issues github issues, also read the section on JIRA below
 ```
 $ git commit -s -m 'Best code change ever as per Issue #1433'
 $ git push
 ```

 If you think there is ongoing work in a similar area to that of your changes, you may find it useful to pull